 Partners in Technology is designed to help foster Computer Science and Computational Thinking skills while encouraging a love of learning and technology exploration.
 Sessions are led by participant interest and mentor expertise.

 The Normal Public Library is looking for mentors and participants to grow and expand the Partners in Technology Program in the future.
 If you are interested in mentoring, you can register here.
-Students can register here.
+Student registration is full at this time.
+Check back in Summer 2019 to register for our next session.
 Please feel free to contact Danny Rice for more information.

 *Due to limited resources, we will be capping participation to 25 teams each session.
 We try really hard to match as many teams as possible.
 We hope you’ll understand that the number of kids matched depends on the number of mentors that register – and vice versa!
 The library reserves the right to choose the volunteers who are able to participate in the program.